wesc/pathfinder-0/constructive-criticism.md

 It's a neat idea.
 I absolutely love it.
 However, the major problem is that the inspiration comes from Civ, a game that has the benefit of historical 20-20.
-As Kierkegaard says, life can only be understood looking backwards, but it must (unfortunately) be lived forwards.
+As Kierkegaard says, life can only be understood looking backwards, but it must be lived forwards.
 I suspect that we can not come up with forward looking maps with a good degree of accuracy and specificity.

 I think the best pro-MapsMap argument is the DARPA funding system, which relies on program managers with deep knowledge of academia and industry who can fund technological progress bigger than any particular research group or company.
 These plans, though, are unlikely nodes and edges.
-Rather, they're broad speculative roadmaps, perhaps reasoning from first principles.
+Rather, they're imaginative bluesky roadmaps tethered to existing capabilities and reasoning from first principles.

-A popular example within the Foresight community might be Feynman's _Plenty of Room at the Bottom_, where he reasons his way to nanotechnology and presents some potentially breakthrough challenges.
-There is a kind of map here, but it's a very sparsely populated one.
-It is not detailed, and in fact it's communicated clearly via the original speech he gave.
+A popular example within the Foresight community might be Feynman's _Plenty of Room at the Bottom_, where he reasons his way to nanotechnology and presents blocking breakthrough challenges.
+There is a kind of map here, but it's a very sparsely populated.
+In fact, despite it's ambiguity, Feynman's argument is communicated quite clearly _in a linearly spoken speech_.
 Where are the nodes and edges?
-Rather, _Plenty of Room_ is more like pointing to the moon and saying "in principle we should be able to get there."
+Rather, _Plenty of Room_ is more like JFK pointing to the moon and saying "in principle we should be able to get there."

-A major benefit to a map is legibility.
+A major -- perhaps _the_ major benefit to having a map is legibility.
 There is no compendium of DARPA roadmaps.
 There should be!
 The ability to open up a page and point to a roadmap enables funders and pioneers to be convinced that a thing might be possible.

-Along with legibility also comes a Schelling point that pioneers can focus on, like dogs to fire hydrants.
-Those that go along with the focal points are more likely to cooperate and survive.
+Along with legibility also comes a Schelling point that pioneers can focus towards, like dogs to fire hydrants.
+Those that embrace focal points, like animals in nature, are more likely to cooperate and survive.
 But I need to ask -- does this necessarily mean these maps are describing the best solutions we have?
 Is it the case that the road to a deep solution can necessarily be written down, or do we risk derailing progress with overconfident maps?

-A good maps system, then, needs to strike a balance by providing enough specificity that a thing might be possible, but also not narrow pioneers' focus so much as to miss real solutions.
-It's unclear to me if there's a piece of software than can achieve this, or if this ultimately comes down to the design and culture of a larger complex social system.
-I suspect the latter.
+More often than not, scientific breakthroughs arrive from unpredictable angles. mRNA vaccines were not on a well accepted map towards pandemic preparedness.
+The economic and theoretical underpinnings of cryptocurrency are decades old, but were not a part of the web's roadmap until recently (and some argue are still not on the map).
+The precision of a good mapping tool needs to be balanced by epistemic humility, and a structure that accepts exploration of unseeable territory.